A westward travelling ULL induced the rapid reversal of a pressure gradient across the Alpine range in mid-March 2016.

 Upper-level low off coast of South Africa & Namibia

-In early January 2014 an unseasonal upper-level low brought heavy rains to the western and south-western parts of South Africa.
+In January 2014 an unseasonal upper-level low brought heavy rains to South Africa.